llvm/llvm-project/flang/docs/Extensions.md

 * Many compilers disallow a `VALUE` assumed-length character dummy argument, which has been standard since F'2008.
   We accept this usage with an optional portability warning.
+* The `ASYNCHRONOUS` attribute can be implied by usage in data transfer I/O statements.
+Only one other compiler supports this correctly.
+This compiler does, apart from objects in asynchronous NAMELIST I/O, for which an actual asynchronous runtime implementation seems unlikely.

 ## Behavior in cases where the standard is ambiguous or indefinite